Center for Hard to Recycle Materials

 Accepted: Hard plastic containers and bottles (water bottles, milk jugs, detergent containers, etc.) as well as #1 and #2 plastic to-go containers.

-Not Accepted: Styrofoam, plastic utensils, flexible plastics (bags, straws, wrapping from food or packaging), bubble wrap, packing peanuts and foam packaging.
+Not Accepted: Plastic utensils, flexible plastics (bags, straws, wrapping from food or packaging), bubble wrap, styrofoam, packing peanuts and foam packaging.
+See the Styrofoam section for details about recycling stryrofoam at the CHaRM Center.

 Metal